 5. DON’T POST YOUR OWN POEMS ONLINE UNTIL A MONTH AFTER YOU SEND THEM.
 Also, do not publish anyone else’s poem without their written permission.
 Having a scanner helps to archive the image perfectly and scanners are now $100.
 Or you could take a photo of the image (or scan it) with your cellphone.
 Do realize if you are sending a card abroad, it may take longer than a month.
 Do not disclose any participant’s address online.

 6. There is a Facebook page for the POetry POstcard fest but best to let the cards speak for themselves during the fest.
-Once September starts, anything is fair game except spam.
 You might want to write after the fest about your experience.
 NEVER spam the list about any product or service, including your books.

-7. The fest is open to people who contribute at least $10.00 U.S. to SPLAB.
-(There is a service charge.)
+7. The fest is open to people who contribute at least $15.00 U.S. to SPLAB.
+(That includes the service charge.)
 I want to be a resource for you especially if you are trying to make the shift from relentless editing to learning how to develop trust for your instincts.
 This is the force behind the fest and, I think, the reason that it has grown in popularity over the years.
-There are costs to maintaining the email list (Mailchimp, &c.) and website.
+There are costs to maintaining the email list (Mailchimp, Submittable, &c) and website.
 This is a fundraiser for SPLAB and provides enough for us to pay basic bills.
 Contributions are welcome.